 And so the shortest answer to why we are still debating the g-spot may be that there is still relatively little research and the research we have is relatively new.
 Researchers and sex educators don't all agree on which parts of the body make up the g-spot or what it's purpose or function is.

 A historian (professional or amateur) of medical research and gender might have a lot to say about why this debate is ongoing.
-Certainly there is a history of women having less of a voice when it comes to the research and the establishment of facts about womens sexual health and even sexual anatomy.
-What is interesting about the g spot debate is that some of the early g spot research was inspired by the subjective, anecdotal reports of women, and was carried out in the hopes of explaining a phenomenon that was causing some women anxiety.
-In this way womens personal experiences have influenced the research to a point.
+Certainly there is a history of women having little or no voice when it comes to the research and the establishment of "facts" about women's bodies and women's sexuality.
+Would this debate look the same if it were about men's bodies?
+Probably not.

-If you are wondering why we cant just all get a long, and youre hoping for a point of mutual agreement, you may find it in terms like the female prostate and the urethral sponge.
+If you are wondering why we can't just all get a long, and you're hoping for a point of mutual agreement, you may find it in terms like the female prostate and the urethral sponge.
 The urethral sponge, at least, is an accepted anatomical term, and the female prostate may soon also become an agreed upon term.
 Whether these areas are the site of sexual sensitivity, whether they are involved in the experience of female ejaculation, may always be a contention, but most people seem to agree that at least the anatomical structures exist, and we can go visit them when we like.

 As a sex educator my interest is less in the debate and more in the way that talk of the g-spot impacts our sexuality, what we do sexually, what we strive for, the pressures we put on ourselves, and the ways we choose to explore different kinds of sexual responses.